 Society Advisory Group members

 Currently Head of Governance and Programme Advocacy at CAFOD, Gweneth has over 15 years’ experience of civil society development in Africa and Asia, supporting organisations to develop advocacy and governance work with a particular focus on monitoring and evaluation.
 She developed the Voice and Accountability Tool, an innovative method for monitoring civil society advocacy work and led the establishment of a joint NGO/ DFID learning group on Measuring Results in Empowerment and Accountability.

 Ryan is Director of the LEGO Foundation and a Director of Stratagem International, an international public affairs consultancy.
 He is former Head of International Communications for ActionAid.
-While previously based in Pakistan, he ran a multi-channel award-winning campaign for education reform for DFID.
-He previously worked as Director of Penn Schoen Berland and Regional Manager for Peace Dividend Trust, an economic development NGO in Afghanistan.
+While previously based in Pakistan, he ran a multi-channel award-winning campaign for DFID.
+He also worked as Director of Penn Schoen Berland and Regional Manager for Peace Dividend Trust, an economic development NGO in Afghanistan.
 He is a former editor of Chile’s largest English language newspaper.

 Alexander leads on governance programming at M&C Saatchi World Services.
 His work is focused on applying innovation and communications expertise to governance challenges in fragile and conflict-affected states in support of US and UK development, defence and diplomatic agencies.
 He previously served as a US diplomat and Army officer focused on US-UK security cooperation.
 He is a policy fellow at the Institute for Strategic Dialogue and a World Economic Forum Global Shaper.